mrjones2014/legendary.nvim/README.md

   { ':MyCommand [some_argument]<CR>', description = 'Command with argument', unfinished = true },
 }

+-- Define autocommands with a slightly different table structure -- the elemensts of the table can be augroups or autocommands, -- augroups will contain autocommands inside them local autocommands = {
+  -- augroup example
+  {
+    name = 'LspFormat',
+    clear = false, -- default true
+    {
+      -- event can be a string or table of strings like { 'BufWritePre', 'BufWritePost' }
+      'BufWritePre',
+      -- definition can be a string or a lua function require('my-lsp-utils').format,
+      -- description is required for them to appear in finder description = 'Format with LSP on save', opts = {
+        -- autocommand pattern to match, can be a string or table of strings pattern = '<buffer>',
+        once = false,
+      }
+    }
+  },
+  -- autocmd example
+  {
+    -- event can be a string or table of strings like { 'BufWritePre', 'BufWritePost' }
+    { 'FileType' },
+    -- definition can be a string or a lua function ':setlocal conceallevel=0',
+    opts = {
+      -- autocommand pattern to match
+      pattern = { 'json', 'jsonc' },
+      once = false,
+    }
+  },
+}

 -- Then set up legendary.nvim
 require('legendary').setup({
   -- Include builtins by default, set to false to disable